Start with your best foot forward: running tips for beginners

 5. Remember the two-hour rule

 Let your body know you’re about to dig into some serious activity by warming up before your run.
 Brisk walks, slow jogs, and lots of stretching will do the trick.
 The same goes for when you’re finished.
-Do you yank the power chord out of your computer when you’re done using it?
+Do you yank the power cable out of your computer when you’ve finished using it?
 No, you know better.
 Take the same approach with your body.

 7. Remember to breathe